Samuel782/LiveStage/README.md

   - Remote control via iPad, iPhone, or other Macs [❌]
     - [Bonjour / MultipeerConnectivity](https://developer.apple.com/documentation/multipeerconnectivity)

+- **Cue Trigger**
+  Cues can be triggered in various ways:

+  - 🎛️ **Manually**
+    Triggered by the user via the software interface.

+  - 🎹 **MIDI**
+    Triggered by receiving specific MIDI messages such as Note On, Control Change, or Program Change.

+  - 🌐 **OSC**
+    Triggered by Open Sound Control (OSC) messages sent from compatible devices or software.

+  - ⏱️ **Timecode**
+    Triggered automatically based on incoming timecode (LTC/MTC/Internal) signals.

+  - 🎧 **Audio Trigger**
+    Triggered by detecting audio events or thresholds from an input signal.

+  - 🍏 **Remote Control**
+    Triggered using connected remote devices like iPad, iPhone, or other Macs.

 - **Advanced Audio Features**
   - Multi-output audio routing  [❌]